Multiscale Adaptive Inference on Conditional Moment Inequalities: Comparison to Intermediate Gaussian Approximations

 \section{Comparison to Intermediate Gaussian Approximations}

 In this section of the appendix, we compare our approach to the results that could be obtained using intermediate gaussian approximations.
 As shown in Section \ref{power_sec}, $t_n$ must be chosen at least as small as the optimal bandwidth in order for the test to have good power for a given data generating process.
 Theorem \ref{asym_dist_thm_randx} allows $t_n$ to be chosen equal to $n^{-1/d_X}$ times a $\log n$ term, which is small enough to adapt to any Holder class for the conditional mean.
 Using the best available results for gaussian approximations in \citet{rio_local_1994} would give a rate of approximation of a $\log n$ term times $n^{-1/[2(d_X+1]}$ for the random process $(s,t)\mapsto \sqrt{n} E_n m(W_i,\theta)I(s<X_i<s+t)$.
 The test statistic weights this by the inverse of its estimated standard deviation which, at the minimum scale $t_n$, is of order $t_n^{-d_X/2}$.
 Thus, in order to use the gaussian approximation of \citet{rio_local_1994}, we would need $t_n^{-d_X/2}\cdot n^{-1/[2(d_X+1)]}$ to go to zero more quickly than a $\log n$ term, which would mean that $t_n$ would have to decrease more slowly than a $\log n$ term times $n^{-\frac{1}{d_X(d_X+1)}}$.
 For the test to achieve optimal power when the conditional mean has $\gamma$ conditinuous derivatives (where noninteger values of $\gamma$ corresond to Holder conditions), $t_n$ must decrease at least as quickly as $n^{-1/(d_X+2\gamma)}$.
 Thus, using a gaussian approximation would only lead to optimal power when $\frac{1}{d_X+2\gamma} \le \frac{1}{d_X(d_X+1)}$, which can be rewritten as $d_X+2\gamma\ge d_X^2+d_X$ or $\gamma\ge d_X^2/2$.
-Another approach is to restrict the set $(s,t)$ over which the supremum is taken to a finite set and place conditions on the rate at which this set increases with the sample size.
-While this approach does not apply directly to the statistic considered here, it is useful to compare our results to this approach as well.
-Using the results of \citet{chatterjee_simple_2005} along with this approach and a method of proof that avoids deriving an asymptotic distribution, \citet{chetverikov_adaptive_2012} provides a test that is adaptive in the range $\gamma\in[d_X,2]$.

 Since the use of positive kernels (in this case indicator functions) prevents multiscale statistics from being adaptive to $\gamma>2$ derivatives, this means that the approach based on the gaussian approximations in \citet{rio_local_1994} would be adaptive to a range of $[d_X^2/2,2]$ for the smoothness parameter $\gamma$.
 Thus, while this approach would lead to useful (if not optimal) results for a one dimensional covariate, it would not be adaptive in two dimensions, and would be dominated by a kernel statistic with a single bandwidth in more than two dimensions.
 In contrast, our result allows adaptivity to all $\gamma$ in $(0,2]$ regardless of the dimension of $X_i$, which is the best possible result.